|

 for their production

-(mostly Hitler) in their over-financed play Springtime for Hitler;
+of Hitler in their over-financed play Springtime for Hitler;

-deranged, middle-aged hippie actor Lorenzo St. Du Bois "L.S.D."'s
+hippie actor Lorenzo St. Du Bois "L.S.D."

-song "Love Power"; Hitler's character in the play was
+character in the play

 - their outrageous, perverted, outlandish